Christian Yelich Player Props: Brewers vs. Nationals

-On Tuesday, Christian Yelich (.561 slugging percentage in past 10 games, including two home runs) and the Milwaukee Brewers face the Washington Nationals, whose starting pitcher will be Josiah Gray.
-First pitch is at 7:05 PM ET.
+Christian Yelich -- batting .310 with two doubles, two home runs, three walks and six RBI in his past 10 games -- will be in action for the Milwaukee Brewers versus the Washington Nationals, with MacKenzie Gore on the mound, on August 2 at 1:05 PM ET.

-He had three hits (going 3-for-5 with a double) in his most recent game against the Nationals.
+He had a hitless performance in his last game (0-for-5) against the Nationals.

 Christian Yelich Game Info & Props vs. the Nationals